braddoeswebdev/summer-workshops/source/electronics/03-blinking.md

 ## Input Programming

 Now let's try to get one of our pushbuttons hooked up to the Teensy & have it control the LED.
-Leave your LED hooked up with the negative end connected to the Teensy, and add this stuff to your breadboard:
+Leave your LED hooked up with the negative end connected to the Teensy (note that **the diagram has it backwards**), and add this stuff to your breadboard:

 ![Teensy + Button](/img/09-button.png)